MaibornWolff/bridgekeeper/README.md

 ### Installation

+If you want to use a released version (note: currently there is not yet a release):

 1. Add the helm repo: `helm repo add bridgekeeper https://maibornwolff.github.io/bridgekeeper/`
 2. Install the chart: `helm install --namespace bridgekeeper --create-namespace bridgekeeper bridgekeeper/bridgekeeper`

+If you want to use the current master version:

+1. Install the chart: `helm install --namespace bridgekeeper --create-namespace bridgekeeper ./charts/bridgekeeper`

 ### Writing constraints